nuuuwan/news_lk3_data/README.md

 At least thirty workers of a cosmetics manufacturing factory in Pinwatta, Panadura have been hospitalised after accidentally inhaling the fumes from a toxic chemical mixture.

 Police said that the factory in question has been temporarily closed following the incident.

+The incident has reportedly occurred due to the change of a chemical substance while making a chemical mixture at the factory which manufactures cosmetic products including perfumes.

+The incident has taken place at around 09.30 a.m. this morning (12), the police revealed.

+It is further reported that a group of workers have been admitted to the Panadura Base Hospital while another group was directed to private medical treatment.

 ◼️